Sphereon-Opensource/web-wallet/packages/agent/README.md

 # DID import from configuration

-Both the issuer agent and the Verifier agent can import DIDs from configuration files.
+The agent can import DIDs from configuration files.
 The agent will look for .json files in the configured path. .json files will be imported, meaning that the keys and DIDs present in these files, will be created and/or imported, together with the DIDs.

 ## Config path location

-The DID files are read from the path configured by the `CONF_PATH` environment variable (defaults to `./conf/dev`).
+The DID files are read from the path configured by the `CONF_PATH` environment variable (defaults to `./conf/examples`).
 The DIDs are read from the `dids` folder in the `CONF_PATH`, so do not put your DID files in the main folder.
 Any files not ending in .json will be ignored.
 You should update this environment variable to reflect your import location and not load some test/default DIDs.